DiederikBlanson/kubernetes_fullstack/README.md

 1. Install Ubuntu
 2. Optionally: enable SSH in order to easily access the server (see the file ```scripts/enable-ssh.sh```).
 3. Install Kubernetes/Docker.
 The exact steps are written down in the file ```scripts/kubernetes-docker-install.sh```.
-4. Create credentials to connect with Docker Hub: (TODO)
+4. Create credentials to connect with DockerHub: (TODO)

-### Create a Docker Hub account
+### Create a DockerHub-account
-A Docker Hub account is necessary to push the images to the cloud repository (https://hub.docker.com/signup).
-Be sure to update the values 'dedder98' in the repository as this is my personal Docker Hub account (which can be found in the ```docker-compose``` and ```values.yaml``` files).
+A DockerHub-account is necessary to push the images to the cloud repository (https://hub.docker.com/signup).
+Be sure to update the values 'dedder98' in the repository as this is my personal DockerHub-account (which can be found in the ```docker-compose``` and ```values.yaml``` files).

-### Add Docker Hub secrets to Github Actions
+### Add DockerHub secrets to GitHub Actions
-These credentials are necessary to push changes in the images to Docker Hub with help of the Github Actions.
+These credentials are necessary to push changes in the images to DockerHub with help of the GitHub Actions.

 <br/>